Skip to main content

 # set(MEMFAULT_PLATFORM_PORT_COMPONENTS src)

-set(MEMFAULT_FIRMWARE_SDK components/memfault-firmware-sdk)
+set(MEMFAULT_FIRMWARE_SDK third-party/memfault-firmware-sdk)

 include(${MEMFAULT_FIRMWARE_SDK}/ports/esp_idf/memfault.cmake)